VincentFaust/willowsspoon/README.md

 ## What A Workflow Might Look Like
 1. During development you're testing in your development database on a separate branch.
 By default it's set to dev, but under the hood, anytime you run `dbt run`, it translates to `dbt run --target dev`.

-2. If the data looks as you'd expect, run `sqlfluff lint transformation/<your_project_name> and fix any errors.
+2. If the data looks as you'd expect, run `sqlfluff lint transformation/<your_project_name>` and fix any errors.

 3. Now we're ready to build our CI pipeline.
-On your development branch, push everything up to github and run `dbt run --target ci`.
+On your development branch, push everything up to github and create a PR request.
+Then run `dbt run --target ci`.

 4. If all the checks pass, merge the branch.